More households feeling optimistic about their budget

 A spokesperson for thinkmoney commented, "Households everywhere have been feeling the pinch in recent years.
 Last month, we had the news that 79% of households are living on a budget, so that includes a lot of people with a good income as well.

-"A well-planned budget can help households avoid falling into the red - and the thinkmoney Personal Account comes with a built-in budgeting service that separates bill money from 'spare cash', so customers can't accidentally spend the cash they need for life's essentials.
+"A well-planned budget can help households avoid falling into the red - and the thinkmoney Managed Current Account comes with a built-in budgeting service that separates bill money from 'spare cash', so customers can't accidentally spend the cash they need for life's essentials.